vahancho/erkir/README.md

 ### Installation

 No installation required.
-Just incorporate header files from the include/ and source files from src/ directories in your project and compile them.
+Just incorporate header files from the *include/* and source files from *src/* directories in your project and compile them.
 All library classes are in *erkir* namespace.

 ### The API

-The code is virtually split into two domains (namespaces) that represent spherical and ellipsoidal earth models: `erkir::spherical` and `erkir::ellipsoidal` correspondingly.
+The code is virtually split into three domains (namespaces) that represent spherical and ellipsoidal geodetic coordinates and cartesian (x/y/z) for geocentric ones: `erkir::spherical`, `erkir::ellipsoidal` and `erkir::cartesian` correspondingly.
 Spherical Earth model based calculations are accurate enough for most cases, however in order to gain more precise measurements use `erkir::ellipsoidal` classes.

 `erkir::spherical::Point` class implements geodetic point on the basis of a spherical earth (ignoring ellipsoidal effects).
 It uses formulae to calculate distances between two points (using haversine formula), initial bearing from a point, final bearing to a point, etc.